 Maximum 5 kegs per party (or canned beer equivalent)

 Maximum 2 taps active at a time

 |Registration and Meetings Required

-No registration necessary for under 50 attendees with cans/ bottles/kegs of beer or wine, no meeting required
+No registration necessary for under 50 attendees with cans/bottles/'leftover kegs' or wine, no meeting required

 *Kegs must always be registered online for the event for which they are purchased